-With a weak construction industry, we will fail to adequately reshape the country’s built environment to meet the rapidly changing challenges we face in the coming decades.
-But with a strong construction industry we can take advantage of the expanding opportunities to sell our expertise around the globe, while improving the lives of our citizens at home.
+It is critical to have informed debated on how construction is fairing and how the industry can be put to work.
+If we will fail to understand its vital contribution and needs, then we will not be able to adequately reshape the country’s built environment to meet the rapidly changing challenges we face in the coming decades.
+However, with a strong construction industry we can take advantage of the expanding opportunities to sell our expertise around the globe, while improving the lives of our citizens at home.

 We recommend that policy makers look to policies that help stabilise construction activity, this could be achieved through more labour-intensive work that takes long periods to carry out (e.g. repair and maintenance) or a financial pool to provide funding for an agreed prioritised schedule of long-term projects.

 We have produced several pieces of research detailing construction’s contribution at both a social and economic level to the UK economy.
-Our Real Face of Construction report from 2020 highlights the contribution on a regional level, as well as how the construction industry is directly and indirectly improving important societal challenges such as social mobility and productivity.
+Our Real Face of Construction report from 2023 provides a regional and national breakdown of the industry's economic contribution in addition to regional insights provided from members working on the ground.